Sri Sathya Sai Aradhana Day

 We should sing bhajans with feeling.

-We should read and reflect on His teachings.
+We should read and reflect upon His teachings.

 We should examine our life honestly.